Skip to main content

 Criminal Justice: A Family Matter Season 4 – Why This Hotstar Crime Drama Is a Must-Watch

 There are crime thrillers that race through plot turns and jump scares, and then there's Criminal Justice, the sort that sneaks up on you and stays with you long after the final frames.
-The sort where the characters don't only solve crimes but also carry the emotional toll with them.
+The sort where the characters don'only solve crimes but also carry the emotional toll with them.
 And now, the highly anticipated Season 4: A Family Matter is finally out on May 29th on Disney+ Hotstar, and personally, this one is even more special.

-As one who has been watching this series from the beginning, I can assure you that Criminal Justice has never been simply who done it.
+one who has been watching this series from the beginning, I can assure you that Criminal Justice has never been simply who done it.
 It's always been why someone did it, what brought them there, and how justice isn't always black and white.
 It's the courtroom drama that keeps playing tricks in your mind with scenes so authentic that you find yourself fidgeting in your seat.

 What to Expect This Season